IgniteUI/indigo-design-docfx/en/components/combo.md

 # Combo

 Use the Combo component to allow users to select an option from a predefined list of choices or enter their own value.
-When the user clicks on the arrow down icon, a Dropdown list of options is displayed, and they can select one of the options, search for an value, or type their own value into the text box.
+When the user clicks on the arrow down icon, a Dropdown list of options is displayed, and they can select one of the options, search for a value, or type their own value into the text box.
 The Combo is visually identical to the [ Ignite UI for Angular Combobox Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/combo.html)

 > [!Note]
 > The Combo has two layout options: Combo with Multiple Select `(Combo)` and [Single Select Combo (Simple Combo) ](simple-combo.md)

 ## Combo Demo

-The Combo has two pieces: an input containing the current selection and a Dropdown that is shown in order to select one or more items.
+The Combo has two pieces: an input containing the current selection or a placeholder and a Dropdown that is shown in order to select one or more items.

 <img class="responsive-img" src="../images/combo_demo.png" srcset="../images/combo_demo@2x.png 2x" />